-The history of Southeast Asia focuses on two distinct sub-regions.
-Mainland Southeast Asia (Indochina) includes Cambodia, Laos, Myanmar, and peninsular Malaysia, Thailand and Vietnam.
-Maritime Southeast Asia includes Brunei, the Cocos Islands, Christmas Island, East Malaysia, East Timor, Indonesia, the Philippines, and Singapore.
+Our digital history of Southeast Asia focuses on two distinct sub-regions.
+There is Mainland Southeast Asia (Indochina), which includes Cambodia, Laos, Myanmar, peninsular Malaysia, Thailand and Vietnam.
+And there is Maritime Southeast Asia, which includes Brunei, the Cocos Islands, Christmas Island, East Malaysia, East Timor, Indonesia, the Philippines, and Singapore.

-The Phung Nguyen culture (modern northern Vietnam) and the Ban Chiang site (modern Thailand) developed the use of copper by around 2,000 BCE, and by the Dong Son culture developed a highly sophisticated bronze industry by 500 BCE.
+The Phung Nguyen culture (of modern northern Vietnam) and the Ban Chiang site (in modern Thailand) developed the use of copper by around 2,000 BCE.
+Then, the Dong Son culture developed a highly sophisticated bronze industry by 500 BCE.
 Around the same time, the first agricultural polities emerged in the abundant and fertile lands of the lower Mekong and Red River deltas.
-Smaller groups joined in the rapidly expanding sea trade.
+These included smaller groups that joined in the rapidly expanding sea trade.

 The Southeast Asian archipelago has long been central to the Indian Ocean and the South China Sea trading routes.
-This has brought wealth and an influx of new thinking that embraced Hindu elements of statecraft, religion, and culture.
-Chinese culture also influenced Southeast Asia, but long periods of Chinese isolationism and China’s tribute demands prevented extensive interaction.
+From this trade, there arose great wealth and an influx of new thinking that embraced Hindu elements of statecraft, religion, and culture.
+While Chinese culture greatly influenced Southeast Asia, long periods of Chinese isolationism and China’s tribute demands prevented extensive interaction.

 Buddhism began to affect the political structure of Southeast Asia in the 8th to 9th centuries, especially in Indochina.
-Islamic ideas arrived in the 8th century, and the first Muslim societies emerged by the 13th century.
-The era of European colonialism, early modernity, Cold War, and hot war on Indochina revealed the reality of Southeast Asian nationalism.
-Post-colonialism demands a modern state and a strong sense of national identity, and most modern Southeast Asian countries have attained an unprecedented degree of political freedom and self-determination.
+This is where Islamic ideas arrived in the 8th century, and the first Muslim societies emerged by the 13th century.
+Following this, the era of European colonialism, early modernity, Cold War, and hot war on Indochina unfolded, and revealed the reality of Southeast Asian nationalism.
+As post-colonialism demands a modern state and a strong sense of national identity, most modern Southeast Asian countries have attained an unprecedented degree of political freedom and self-determination.